IslandViewPTA/islandview-pta-site/content/news/october-2021-newsletter.md

 {{< fig src="staff-lounge-food.png" align="center" class="max-w-xs" >}}

-### Parent-Teacher Evening Conferences

-Our next event is providing a meal for Parent-Teacher Evening Conferences - October 28th.

 ### Our Hospitality Committee needs YOU!

 We plan staff meals, provide Christmas cookie bags, serve during Staff Appreciation Week, make signs, etc. Please email [Hospitality@islandview.org](mailto:Hospitality@islandview.org) if you are interested - we would love to have you join us!